jm1021/churchofjesuschrist/_posts/2024-03-17-isaiah-bookends.md

 ## A Marvelous Work and Wonder
 ***The founding prophet, the leader of our generation, read and translated many miracles before the actual events occurred in his life**.
-These events were revealed a result of Nephi and his ability to see and prophecy of on the works of Isaiah.
-Joseph translated those work for us.
+These events were revealed to us as a result of Nephi and his ability to understand, see, and prophesy on the works of Isaiah.
+Joseph Smith translated those Nephi transcriptions for us today.

 ***Many generations from Isaiah, and Nephi, to Joseph Smith, are folded together in declaring the marvelous works of the Holy One of Israel***.